 Staff should not give their personal mobile phone numbers to pupils, nor should they communicate with them by text message, social networking site or personal email.
 For their own safety, they should maintain this professional distance even after a pupil has left the school, while he is still of school age.
 Staff may of course use the school email system to communicate with pupils for matters relating to school.
-The Group Leader on all trips and visits involving an overnight stay should take a school mobile phone with him/her.
+The Group Leader on all trips and Reviewed and approved by Governors: Nov 2022 Revised by EPC: Nov 2022 Next Review: Nov 2023 visits involving an overnight stay should take a school mobile phone with him/her.
 Except in cases of emergency, a school mobile phone should be used for any contact with pupils that may be necessary.
 If pupils' personal mobile phones have been used, the Group Leader will delete any record of their numbers at the end of the trip or visit.